Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Zero-Trust Architecture

-Figure~\ref{fig:nist-zt-architecture} illustrates the logical components of ZTA according to the NIST guideline.
-The components are separated into network planes: the \textit{control} plane and the \textit{data} plane.
-The data plane comprises the physical, organizational network spanning interconnected devices and resources, where devices could be anything from user laptops to IoT devices or operational technology equipment (e.g., sensors and actuators), and resources could be web servers, databases or even cloud components.
-The control plane, on the other hand, provides services for access control and data plane management and monitoring.
+Figure~\ref{fig:nist-zt-architecture} outlines the fundamental ZTA components detailed in the NIST publication, dividing the infrastructure into two distinct operational layers: the control plane and the data plane.
+The data plane represents the physical and logical network of interconnected assets, spanning from enterprise laptops and operational technology (OT) sensors to cloud-hosted databases.
+Conversely, the control plane houses the administrative infrastructure responsible for managing access rules, monitoring the data plane, and enforcing security policies.

-When an entity initiates a connection to a resource, the access request must pass through a Policy Enforcement Point (PEP).
-The PEP forwards the request to the decision point, which is first processed by the Policy Administration (PA) module and then sent to the Policy Engine (PE).
-The PE module may authorize or deny the access request based on various information sources:

-\textbf{Access Control Policy.} This is the primary source for evaluating access requests.
-Policies can be manually defined by administrators, automatically, or semi-automatically generated.
-These policies encode the access rights of entities to resources and can apply to both end systems and network access control.

-\textbf{Activity Logs.} These logs contain behavioral data of the communicating entities, including network-level information like traffic traces or flow statistics and end-system-level information such as actions taken within applications or systems.
-Analysis of activity logs may influence the PE’s decision to allow or deny access.
-Additionally, the PA may collect and supply runtime action log data to the PE, which can ultimately stop communication if suspicious activity is detected.

-\textbf{Threat Intelligence.} This data provides information about threats related to communicating entities or even the applications running on those entities.
-The data may originate from external or internal sources and could pertain to vulnerability information (e.g., CVE disclosures from public databases), blogs, and reports of discovered attacks.
-The PE may deny access requests based on the threat intelligence, regardless of whether the request is allowed by the policy.
-On the other hand, the PA may revoke access dynamically based on the new threat intelligence data.

-\textbf{Continuous Diagnostics and Mitigation (CDM) System.} This component continuously monitors end systems and gathers information about their current state, such as operating system, application, and library versions.
-The PE may prohibit access to entities with outdated system versions, and the CDM system may apply updates to mitigate such issues.

-\textbf{Regulatory Compliance.} It pertains to policies for ensuring compliance with respect to regulatory regimes, such as GDPR~\cite{gdpr}, FISMA~\cite{fisma}, and CCPA~\cite{ccpa}.
-For example, such policies may mandate the deletion of certain data items after a given amount of time or anonymization of data, so to make impossible, or very difficult, to infer sensitive information about subjects.

-\textbf{Public Key Infrastructure (PKI).} PKI refers to a trusted framework responsible for generating, issuing, and managing digital certificates that verify the identities of entities, such as applications, services, and hosts.
-These certificates serve as identity credentials in secure communication.
-The PKI may be operated by a trusted third party or managed internally within an organization.